 A third loan scheme open to all companies enabling the granting of guarantees on loans at favourable terms to help businesses cover immediate working capital and investment needs (24 March).
 Some modalities have been amended on 11 April 2020.
 The scheme has been further amended to allow support to micro and small enterprises that were already in difficulty on 31 December 2019 as well as some further technical amendments (27 July).
+A third amendment extends the application of the scheme to 30 June 2021 (19 November).

-A fourth direct grant aid scheme (direct grants, repayable advance or tax and payment advantages) for companies of up to EUR800,000 per company (with lower thresholds for companies involved in fishing and agriculture) (24 March).
+A fourth direct grant aid scheme (direct grants, repayable advance or tax and payment advantages) for companies of up to EUR800,000 per company (with low er thresholds for companies involved in fishing and agriculture) (24 March).
 Some modalities have been amended on 11 April 2020.
+A further amendment extends the application of the scheme to 30 June 2021 and allows support to micro and small enterprises that were already in difficulty on 31 December 2019 (19 November).

 A fifth subsidised loan scheme in line with the first loan scheme referred to above, but now implemented by the German federal and regional authorities, and promotional banks, instead of KfW.
-(2 April) The scheme has been amended to allow support to micro and small enterprises that w ere already in difficulty on 31 December 2019 as well as some further technical amendments (27 July).
+(2 April) The scheme has been amended to allow support to micro and small enterprises that were already in difficulty on 31 December 2019 as well as some further technical amendments (27 July).
+A further amendment extends the application of the scheme to 30 June 2021 (19 November).